- 1 Health and Dental Plans

 District contributions to part-time employees are paid on a prorated cost based on the percentage of their employment.
 (For example, if an employee works 40%, the District will pay 40% of the District contribution [$6,500/$13,000/$18,000] and the employee will pay the other 60%.)

 Enrolling in a health plan, adding dependents, or switching from one plan to another may done only during the August/September open enrollment period each year.
 The only exception that can be made to this is if an employee has a “qualifying event,” such as the birth of a child, marriage, or the loss of health plan coverage they have been receiving through their spouse/partner.
-However, new employees may enroll in a health plan if they are hired outside of the Open Enrollment period.
+New employees may enroll in a health plan if they are hired outside of the Open Enrollment period.

-(a Supplemental Benefit paid by the employee)
+Vision Plan (a Supplemental Benefit paid by the employee)

 All employees have the option to enroll in an affordable Vision policy with Vision Service Plan (VSP).
 Employees may enroll for single, two-party, or family coverage at their own cost via payroll deductions.
 There are no District contributions toward this plan.